 Putting the defense on the defensive

-As personal injury attorneys, we see this type of junk science far too often.
-And while we may not be able to dispute medical experts’ credentials, we can hold them accountable for their words.
+As personal injury attorneys, we see this type of junk science far too often. and while we may not be able to dispute medical experts’ credentials, we can hold them accountable for their words.

 We press them to explain themselves.
 What do they really mean by using the term “malingering”?
 How do they distinguish malingering from lying?
 Where is the medical evidence for malingering?
 What are the witness’ credentials for making a psychological—rather than purely medical—evaluation of the plaintiff’s condition?